George Clooney: War in Darfur (Sudan)

-Armenian genocide
+Armenian genocide recognition

-Clooney supports the recognition of the Armenian genocide.
+Clooney supports recognition of the Armenian genocide.
 He is one of the chief associates of the 100 Lives Initiative, a project which aims to remember the lives lost during the event.
 As part of the initiative, Clooney launched the Aurora Prize, which awards to those who risk their lives to prevent genocides and atrocities.
 Clooney had also urged various American government officials to support the United States' recognition of the Armenian Genocide.
-Clooney visited Armenia to commemorate the 101st anniversary of the event in April 2016.
+He also visited Armenia to commemorate the 101st anniversary of the event in April 2016.

-Syria
+Syrian refugees

-In May 2015, Clooney told the BBC that the Syrian conflict was too complicated politically to get involved in and he wanted to focus on helping the refugees.
-In March 2016, he and his wife, Amal Clooney, met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict, before meeting with German Chancellor Angela Merkel to thank her for Germany's open-door policy.
+In May 2015, Clooney told the BBC that the Syrian conflict was too complicated politically to get involved in, and he wanted to focus on helping the refugees.
+In March 2016, he and his wife Amal met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict, before meeting with German chancellor Angela Merkel to thank her for Germany's open-door policy.

-Gun control
+U.S. gun control

 In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and said they would be in attendance.

-LGBT rights
+LGBTQ rights

-Clooney is a supporter of gay rights.
+Clooney is a supporter of LGBTQ rights.
 On March 28, 2019, Clooney wrote an open letter calling for the boycott of the Sultan of Brunei's hotels over a new law that came into force on April 3, 2019, that punishes homosexual sex and adultery with death by stoning.
 Clooney lists nine hotels including The Dorchester, 45 Park Lane, Coworth Park, The Beverly Hills Hotel, Hotel Bel-Air, Le Meurice, Hotel Plaza Athenee, Hotel Eden and Hotel Principe di Savoia and asks readers to consider how "we are putting money directly into the pockets of men who choose to stone and whip to death their own citizens for being gay or accused of adultery."